 There will be five programming assignments.
 Your lowest assignment mark will not be counted when calculating your final grade.
 This means you can miss an assignment and still earn full marks (100%) for the assignment component of the course.
 Late assignments will normally not be accepted.
-Please do not ask for exemptions and/or exceptions because of illness and so on - you have, in effect, one "sick day" to play with, and it is up to you to use it wisely.
-Serious long-term illness will be dealt with on an individual basis; in these circumstances, please contact your instructor to discuss appropriate arrangements.
+In addition there will be a bonus sixth assignment.